 Scope of variable refers to the part of the program, where it is accessible, i.e., area where you can refer (use) it.
 We can say that scope holds the current set of variables and their values.
 We will study two types of scopes - local scope and global scope.

 7.8.1 Local Scope

-A variable declared inside the function's body or in the local scope is known as local variable.
+A variable declared inside the function's body is known as local variable.

 Rules of local variable